erdemcil/CV/Resume.md

 Hobbies & Interests
 ----------------------------
-Playing electric guitar, reading books, playing video games, programming.
-I like following up to date technological developments.
+Travelling, swimming, reading books, programming.
+I like following up to date technological developments and space.

 Contact Information & Other
 -----------------------------------------